About this event

 Chairs: Dr Jaya Roy Choudhury and Professor Christian Heiss

-Vascular medicine training in Europe
+Vascular medicine training in Europe: Pre-recorded

 Dr Giacomo Buso